-All systems come with a drain line connection tee and two 90-degree fittings.
-The unit is equipped with a 1⁄2" OD barbed fitting coming from the drip tray.
+Each evaporator comes with a drain line connection tee and two 90° fittings.
+Each unit is equipped with a 1⁄2" OD barbed fitting coming from the drip tray.
 (NOTE: 1⁄2" ID clear PVC tubing will need to be purchased and installed by the installing technician.)
 Installation of the drain line is mandatory, whether it leads through the wall and out of the cellar or remains inside the cellar.
 During operation, the cooling system will strip excess water from the air in order to maintain the proper level of humidity within the cellar.
 However, in extreme humidity, additional condensate will be removed; thus the drain line will prevent overflow and leakage by discharging the excess condensate.